Quick Links

-1. VLC: For Better Video Playing
+1 VLC: For Better Video Playback

 Anyone with a PC has used VLC at some point.
 It has a smartphone app as well, which is among the best video players for Android.
 And the best part: this open-source app is both free and ad-free.